Second of His Name: Writing

 "Second of His Name" was written by showrunner and executive producer Ryan Condal and writer Gabe Fonseca, marking Condal's third writing credit and Fonseca's first.

 The title of the episode refers to King Viserys' firstborn son with Queen Alicent, Prince Aegon Targaryen, who shares the name with the first Targaryen ruler, Aegon the Conqueror, who established the family dynasty.

 Filming

-The episode was directed Greg Yaitanes, making it his second directorial credit for the series, following the previous episode "The Rogue Prince".
+The episode was directed by Greg Yaitanes, making it his second directorial credit for the series, following the previous episode "The Rogue Prince".

+The hunt sequences were shot at Caesar's Camp, Rushmoor and Waverley near Aldershot, Hampshire.

 Casting

-The episode stars Paddy Considine, Matt Smith, Rhys Ifans, Steve Toussaint, Fabien Frankel, Milly Alcock, Emily Carey, Graham McTavish, Matthew Needham, and Jefferson Hall.
-It marks the first appearance of Hall as the twins Lord Jason and Ser Tyland Lannister and Needham as Larys "Clubfoot" Strong.
+The episode stars Paddy Considine as King Viserys I Targaryen, Matt Smith as Prince Daemon Targaryen, Rhys Ifans as Ser Otto Hightower, Steve Toussaint as Lord Corlys Velaryon, Fabien Frankel as Ser Criston Cole, Milly Alcock as Young Princess Rhaenyra Targaryen, Emily Carey as Young Queen Alicent Hightower, Graham McTavish as Ser Harrold Westerling, Matthew Needham as Larys "Clubfoot" Strong, and Jefferson Hall as twin brothers Lord Jason and Ser Tyland Lannister.
+It marks the first appearance of Hall and Needham.
 Also introduced in the episode are Ryan Corr as Ser Harwin "Breakbones" Strong and Wil Johnson as Ser Vaemond Velaryon.